Building-maintenance-worker-using-laptop

 In this guide, we’ll help you understand what planned preventative maintenance is, how it differs from reactive maintenance, why you need it, as well as the pros and cons you need to consider.

-Planned preventative maintenance, often shortened to PPM, refers to a series of planned maintenance procedures carried out in line with current regulations, to help prolong the lifespan of an asset.
+Planned preventative maintenance (PPM) is a series of planned inspections, servicing or calibration procedures designed to maintain efficiency, ensure safety and to help prolong the lifespan of an asset.

 Building-maintenance-worker-carrying-out-work

-Assets count as anything in a building that must be maintained to keep it fit for purpose – so includes the building fabric (walls, floors, ceilings, roof and windows) and anything housed both within and around the building, such as HVAC electrical and fire systems.
+Assets include anything in a building that must be maintained to keep it fit for purpose, including the building fabric, for example walls, floors, ceilings, roof and windows and items housed within and around the building, for example HVAC (Heating, Ventilation, and Air Conditioning) as well as electrical and fire systems.

-Critical Assets (also known as life critical systems) - such as a back-up generator, fire alarm system or sprinkler system are critical items that will have a detrimental impact if they fail to operate.
+Critical Assets (also known as life critical systems) are assets that will have a detrimental impact if they fail to operate, such as back-up generators, fire alarm systems or sprinkler systems.

 You may have heard of reactive maintenance, which is essentially the opposite of PPM and involves fixing issues as and when they happen.